TheRoks/therokscom/blog/content/posts/2020/12/advanced-git-commands/index.md

 updated: 2020-12-30
 ---

 After working with git for years now.
 I still learn new things.
-Git has a lot of options, some are easy to use, some are complicated, and very powerfull.
-A short resume on usefull git possibilties.
+Git has a lot of options, some are easy to use, some are complicated, and very powerful.
+A short resume on useful git possibilities.

 ## Squash and merge